 He is the Deputy Director General of the Sector for Fast Reactor and Advanced Reactor Research and Development at the Japan Atomic Energy Agency.

-Jong-Hyuk Baek serves as Vice Chair of the GIF Policy Group, supporting the Chair in particular in the area of Research Collaborations.
+Tae-Ho Lee serves as Vice Chair of the GIF Policy Group, supporting the Chair especially in the area of Research Collaborations.